 The Bookish Actress: .
-Sometimes the reviews here do get a little PC for me, but if you are more curious about how a novel’s societal issues are explored and handled or are just looking to see things through a feminist/equality lens, her site is for you.
+If you are more curious about how a novel’s societal issues are explored and handled or are just looking to see things through a feminist/equality lens, her site is for you.
 Actually, mostly she writes her reviews on Goodreads but writes blog posts and essays and some life stuff here.
 I do like what she has to say on Shakespeare.
 I do pick on SJW bloggers, I know, but she does have good stuff to say here so take a look.

 Carrie’s Book Reviews: Carrie has no shortage of posts, and reviews a lot of psychological thrillers (yay!)
 I’ve found several I want to read here.
 She also includes excerpts.
 If those are your thing, check this one out.
 (Fair warning; subscribers may want to create a separate folder for the emails they will be receiving…Carrie has LOTS to say.)